SiliconLabs/wiseconnect/examples/featured/low_power/twt_tcp_client/readme.md

 ## Purpose/Scope

-This application demonstrates SiWx91x is configured in Associated Power save mode (NWP) with TWT and M4 in sleep with retention, also providing the procedure to setup iTWT(individual Target Wake Time) session and configure the SiWx91x in TCP client role.
+This application demonstrates how SiWx91x is configured in Associated Powersave mode (NWP) with TWT and M4 in sleep with retention.
+It also describes the procedure to setup individual Target Wake Time (iTWT) session and configure the SiWx91x in TCP client role.

-In this application, the SiWx91x connects to a Wi-Fi access point, obtains an IP address, connects to TCP (iPerf) server running on a remote PC and maintains  TCP Socket connection and periodically wakes up as per the configured TWT wakeup interval in powersave.
+In this application, the SiWx91x connects to a Wi-Fi access point, obtains an IP address, connects to a TCP (iPerf) server running on a remote PC, and maintains TCP Socket connection and periodically wakes up as per the configured TWT wakeup interval in powersave.

 ## Prerequisites/Setup Requirements

 ### Hardware Requirements

 - Windows PC
-- Wi-Fi Access Point with 11ax and TWT responder mode support.
+- Wi-Fi access point with 11ax and TWT responder mode support.
 - PC2 (Remote PC) with TCP server application (iPerf)
 - **SoC Mode**:
   - Standalone
-    - BRD4002A Wireless pro kit mainboard [SI-MB4002A]
+    - BRD4002A Wireless Pro Kit Mainboard [SI-MB4002A]
     - Radio Boards
   	  - BRD4338A [SiWx917-RB4338A]
   	  - BRD4343A [SiWx917-RB4343A]
   - Kits
   	- SiWx917 Pro Kit [Si917-PK6031A](https://www.silabs.com/development-tools/wireless/wi-fi/siwx917-pro-kit?tab=overview)
   	- SiWx917 Pro Kit [Si917-PK6032A]
+    - SiWx917 AC1 Module Explorer Kit (BRD2708A)

 - **NCP Mode**:
   - Standalone
-    - BRD4002A Wireless pro kit mainboard [SI-MB4002A]
+    - BRD4002A Wireless Pro Kit Mainboard [SI-MB4002A]
     - EFR32xG24 Wireless 2.4 GHz +10 dBm Radio Board [xG24-RB4186C](https://www.silabs.com/development-tools/wireless/xg24-rb4186c-efr32xg24-wireless-gecko-radio-board?tab=overview)
-    - NCP Expansion Kit with NCP Radio boards
+    - NCP Expansion Kit with NCP Radio Boards
       - (BRD4346A + BRD8045A) [SiWx917-EB4346A]
       - (BRD4357A + BRD8045A) [SiWx917-EB4357A]
   - Kits